codeperfection/ship-it/README.md

 # Ship it!

-ShipIt! is backend service written in Java and Spring Boot.
+ShipIt! is a backend service written in Java and Spring Boot.
 It represents a platform where users can create shippings using items available in the stock and a transporter.
 Each transporter has a maximum capacity, items have a volume and a price.
-Given all the items available in stock and a transporter, the goal is to determine the number of some items to include in the transporter, so that the total volume is less than or equal to the transporter capacity and the total price value is as large as possible.
+Given all the items available in stock and a transporter, the goal is to determine the number of some items to include in the transporter, so that the total volume is less than or equal to the transporter capacity, and the total price value is as large as possible.

 ## Used technologies